1. What are the Federal Laws regarding people with disabilities?

 Sample language in response to a disclosure might be:

 “Thank you for coming to me if you know or think you may have a disability.
-The Learning Accommodations Center is located in the Beharkis One-Stop Student Center in room SC111, across from the Welcome Desk.
+The Learning Accommodations Center is located in the Beharkis One-Stop Student Services Center, in room SC111.
 You may be eligible for “learning accommodations” in your course(s).
 Would you like information regarding this office?”

 3. What if I suspect a student has a disability but has not disclosed it to me?